aphyr/partitions-post/README.markdown

 > agent to automatically fail over to the secondary replica without risking
 > data loss, and manual intervention was required."

-The multi-AZ correlated failure caused widespread outages for clients relying on AWS.
+This correlated failure caused widespread outages for clients relying on AWS).
 For example, <a href="https://status.heroku.com/incidents/151">Heroku reported</a> between 16 and 60 hours of unavailability for their users' databases.

 ## WAN failures

-Microsoft's SIGCOMM paper aligns with our anecdotal knowledge; WAN links between datacenters appear to fail less often, but more catastrophically, than the links within the datacenter itself.
-These failures are particularly interesting because HA systems often require distribution across multiple availability zones or datacenters--which comes with new challenges in latency and partition severity.
+While we have largely focused on failures over local area networks (or near-local networks), wide area network (WAN) failures are also common (if less frequently documented).
+These failures are particularly interesting because there are often fewer redundant WAN links and systems guaranteeing high availability (and catastrophic disaster recovery) require distribution across multiple availability zones or datacenters.
+Accordingly, graceful degradation of system behavior under partitions (not to mention increased latency) is especially important for many systems operating in the wide area.

 ### PagerDuty

-PagerDuty designed their system to remain available in the face of node, datacenter, or even *provider* failure; their services are replicated between two EC2 regions and a datacenter in Linode.
+PagerDuty designed their system to remain available in the face of node, datacenter, or even *provider* failure; their services are replicated between two EC2 regions and a datacenter hosted by Linode.
 On April 13, 2013, <a href="http://blog.pagerduty.com/2013/04/outage-post-mortem-april-13-2013/">an AWS peering point in northern California degraded</a>, causing connectivity issues for one of PagerDuty's EC2 nodes.
-As latencies between AWS availability zones rose, the notification dispatch system lost quorum and stopped dispatching messages entirely.
+As latencies between AWS availability zones rose, the notification dispatch system lost the ability to contact to a quorum of nodes and stopped dispatching messages entirely.

 Even though PagerDuty's infrastructure was designed with partition tolerance in mind, correlated failures in two Amazon AZs caused 18 minutes of